 4. Brush the sponges over the blades of the problem grasses.
 For larger areas you can attach sponges to the bottom of the wagon so that they are about 5 inches off the ground (use rubber bands or duct tape).
 Pull the wagon around the infected areas of the yard.
 The sponges will “paint” the Quack grass with the non-selective herbicide.

 5. After a few days you will begin to notice the quack grass dying off.
 For full results follow the time frame and instructions on the non-selective herbicide label.

 6. After the quack grass dies you can dig it up or allow it to decompose naturally.
 You will need to reseed these areas to avoid any further infestation of weeds or problem grasses.
 Please call us if you need instructions for corrective seeding of your lawn.

-7. Continue to fertilize and water your lawn regularly.
+7. For quackgrass control continue to fertilize and water your lawn regularly.
 This will help prevent further infestations.

 Call or Email L.C.S.
 Lawn and Tree Service, Inc. with any additional questions!